Questions about your treatment?

 You can also speak to our specialist nurses on our Support Line.

-9.1 If you have locally advanced pancreatic cancer, you should be offered a combination of chemotherapy drugs, if you are well enough to cope with the possible side effects.
+9.1 If you have locally advanced cancer, you should be offered a combination of chemotherapy drugs, if you are well enough to deal with the possible side effects.

 9.2 If you have locally advanced pancreatic cancer and aren’t well enough for combination chemotherapy, your doctor should consider gemcitabine chemotherapy.